cloak-dev/docs/developer-guide.md

 1. Create a new file in the `usecases` directory, and name it after the chat application.
 For example, if you are adding support for Discord, you would name the file `discord.ts`.
 2. Write a hook that hooks into the chat application's "send" button, and encrypts the message before it is sent using the `E2EE` class.
 You can use the `usecases/basic.ts` file as a reference.
 3. Write a hook that hooks into the chat application's websocket connection, and decrypts the message before it is displayed using the `E2EE` class.
 You can use the `usecases/basic.ts` file as a reference.
+4. You may add hooks for images, files and any other type of message as well.
-4. Test your code, using the test chat server provided.
+5. Test your code, using the test chat server provided.
-5. Open a pull request.
+6. Open a pull request.

 ## Note